-When conducting research, it always has to be clarified on what conditions the data can be used and possibly to agree on the ownership and right of use to the data.
-It is important to do this already at the preparation stage of the study, especially from the point of view of the reuse of the research results and data.
+When conducting research, the researcher(s) should always make clear on what conditions the data can be used and possibly to agree on the ownership and right of use to the data.
+It is important to do this already at the preparation stage of the study, especially from the point of view of the possible research results and data reuse.
 Before drafting the research agreement, the funder’s requirements on research data should also be checked so that any agreement on the data follows these requirements.
-Furthermore, it should be checked that the right of use to the background materials used in the study are clarified.
+Furthermore, it should be checked that the right of use to the background materials used in the study is clear.

 In contract research (i.e. all research conducted in projects funded with external funding), an agreement on the transfer of intellectual property rights is appended to the employment contract of the University’s teaching and research personnel, according to which the right to the data is transferred to the University in the extent required by the funder or partner.
 The Transfer of Rights Agreement is included in the employment contracts of other staff members when they participate in the said externally funded research.